Crashed lives campaign

 Unaccompanied Learner Driver Campaign

-On the 22 December 2018 the law changed.
+Since December 2018 the law governing unaccompanied drivers changed.
 Because unaccompanied learners can lead to unaccompanied lives.

-Now, if an unaccompanied learner is detected, the vehicle can be seized.
+If an unaccompanied learner is detected, the vehicle they are driving can be seized.
 If the driver is not the owner, the car is liable to be seized, and the owner is also subject to a fine of up to €1000.

 This is all on top of the existing arrangements, whereby an unaccompanied learner faces a fine and penalty points.

-The new law puts a focus on exactly that person who is not accompanying them, whether that’s a mother, father, sibling or friend.
-Now, if you are a learner or you let one drive unaccompanied, you will face the consequences.
+Now, if you are a learner or if you let one drive unaccompanied, you will face the consequences.